 In the Philippines, Valentine’s Day is a popular time for mass weddings.
 Hundreds, or even thousands, gather to tie the knot in unison.
 This huge event is often sponsored by the government as a form of public service.

 On February 14, Ghana celebrates “National Chocolate Day.”
 The sweet holiday was first celebrated in 2007, when the government tried to increase the country’s tourism.
 On the special day, restaurants have chocolate-themed menus and there’s also live performances and music events.

 Miao, South West China

 In Miao, southwest China, the “Sisters’ Meal” festival is celebrated on March 15.
-During the festival, women wear silver accessories and beautiful dresses, and cook colorful rice dishes that they wrap in silk.
+During the festival, women wear silver accessories and beautiful dresses and cook colorful rice dishes that they wrap in silk.
 They offer the wrapped meals to young men.
 The fate of the relationship depends on the item found within the rice.
-Two chopsticks means love, but a clove of garlic means the romance is over before it even got started.
+Two chopsticks mean love, but a clove of garlic means the romance is over before it even got started.

 Romanians celebrate love and the beginning of spring on February 24, when many couples get engaged.
 Young men and women go to the forests to pick colorful flowers, while other couples wash their faces with snow as a sign of good luck.

 In the West, it’s usually the women who get spoiled.
 However, on February 14 in Japan, there is a heteronormative tradition in which women buy gifts and chocolates for their male companions.
 Men can’t return the favor until March 14, which is called the “White Day.”
 For same-sex couples, females tend to exchange gifts on Valentine’s Day and males exchange gifts on White Day.